 Defining endotypic subgroups.
-Defining the endotypic subgroups of predicted responders and predicted non-responders were based on the above regression model and the following steps: 1) true responders and true non-responders were defined by percent reduction in AHI cutoff = 70%.25 This definition was selected based on the historical median response to oral appliances and was chosen a priori to maximize statistical power.
-The value is approximately equivalent to residual AHI of 10 events/hr in the current dataset; 2) predicted responders and predicted non-responders were defined by determining the optimal cutoff (62%) from the multivariable regression model that maximized sensitivity plus specificity.
-Predicted subgroups were allocated using a leave-one-patient-out cross-validation procedureto ensure that the model used to predict a patient’s response was not privy to the same patient’s response (model thereby tested on unseen data, entire backwards elimination repeated).
-The primary statistical comparison for the study was the difference in percent reduction in AHI (primary outcome variable, see above) between endotypic subgroups.
+Defining the endotypic subgroups of predicted responders and predicted non-responders were based on the above regression model and the following steps: 1) True responders and true non-responders were defined by percent reduction in AHI cutoff = 50% (true efficacy).
+Predicted responders and predicted non-responders were defined by determining the optimal cutoff from the multivariable regression model output that maximized sensitivity plus specificity (cutoff of 60% model-predicted efficacy was found, see Results; note model-predicted efficacy and true efficacy are not equal).
+Predicted subgroups were allocated using a “leave-one-patient-out cross-validation” procedure, to avoid overestimating predictive value.
+The goal of this procedure is to ensure that the outcome status of a given patient is predicted exclusively using a model made using all patient data except his/her own; thus cross-validated results are more conservative (more likely indicative of future re-test performance).
+Accordingly, individual patient subgroup allocation as a “predicted responder” vs “predicted non-responder” was determined—for patient 1—by building a modified model (re-running backwards elimination regression) without Patient 1’s data, and using this model to predict Patient 1’s response, then repeat for Patients 2-93.

+The primary statistical comparison for the study was the difference in percent reduction in AHI (primary outcome variable, see above) between the predicted endotypic subgroups.

 Adjusting for clinical covariates.
-Multiple linear regression was used to determine whether being a predicted responder (vs. non-responder) predicted oral appliance efficacy (ΔAHI) independently of clinical covariates (i.e. baseline AHI, body mass index, age, gender and neck circumference).
+Multiple linear regression was used to determine whether being a predicted responder (vs. non-responder) predicted oral appliance efficacy (ΔAHI) independently of clinical covariates (i.e. baseline AHI, BMI, age, gender and neck circumference; also baseline REM:NREM AHI and change in REM sleep proportion).
 To perform this test, predicted response status (1 or 0) was included as an independent variable and each candidate’s clinical covariates was sequentially included-then-removed from the model.

 Presentation.
 Data are presented as mean±SD for descriptive variables and mean±SEM for comparisons.
 Back transformed data were presented as mean [95% confidence interval].
 Data were described as median [25th - 75th centile] for non-normally-distributed data as appropriate.
 Significance was accepted at p<0.05.
+Figures were created using custom MATLAB software (MathWorks, Natick, MA, USA).

 Results